s2atoru/scan-to-pdf/README.md

 # scan-to-pdf

-Python 3.12 CLI that sorts images by creation time, converts them to a single searchable PDF, and runs OCR (Japanese + English by default).
+Python 3.12 CLI that sorts images and PDFs by creation time, converts them to a single searchable PDF, and runs OCR (Japanese + English by default) on images.

 ## Prerequisites
 - Python 3.12